Faith (Celine Dion song)

-"Faith" is a song recorded by Canadian recording artist Celine Dion, for her eight English-language studio album, One Heart (2003).
-It was released on 27 October 2003 as the third promotional only single in Canada from the album and was the fifth single overall.
+"Faith" is a song recorded by Canadian singer Celine Dion for her eighth English‑language studio album, One Heart (2003).
+Released on 4 October 2003 as the third promotional single in Canada and the fifth single overall from the album, it was written and produced by Max Martin and Rami Yacoub.
+The track was serviced to radio in both its album version and a remix by the Original 3, who had previously remixed "One Heart".
+"Faith" reached number four on the Quebec radio chart.

+Background and release

 "Faith" was written and produced by Max Martin and Rami Yacoub.
-The remixed version by the Original 3 (who also did the "One Heart" remixes) was released as a radio single.
-"Faith" reached number 4 on the Quebec Airplay Chart and number 37 on the Canadian Adult Contemporary Chart.

-Background and writing

-"Faith" was composed by Max Martin and Rami Yacoub, while production was handled by Martin and Rami.
-Martin also wrote for Dion her smash hit "That's the Way It Is" in 1999.
-Beyond the production, the song was recorded and mixed by Martin and Rami.
-It was recorded at Echo Beach Studios, in Florida.
-In "Faith", Dion is thrilled that, in spite of her faults, her man loves her anyway.
+Martin had previously written Dion's 1999 hit "That's the Way It Is".
+The song was recorded and mixed by Martin and Yacoub at Echo Beach Studios in Florida.
+Lyrically, it describes a relationship in which the narrator expresses gratitude for unconditional love.

-On 4 October 2003, the song was selected as the next single for Canadian radio stations (Hot A/C and CHR formats).
-On 10 October 2003, it was announced that a remix of the track was available on "TeamCeline", this remix version by the "Original 3" was released as a single.
+On 4 October 2003, the track was selected for airplay on Canadian Hot AC and CHR radio formats.
+On 10 October 2003, a remix by the Original 3 was released through TeamCeline.

 Critical reception

-Elisabeth Vincetelli of Entertainment Weekly wrote a very positive review, stating that "One Hearts best qualities are encapsulated on Faith, a Martin track that matches a hooky chorus with pneumatic arrangements that cushion the star without overwhelming her.
-Ultimately, this record is about the singing, not the production or the writing."
-The Barnes & Noble Editorial review was also positive, calling it "infectious" and that the song "benefit from Dion's beautifully subtle vocal interpretation, reminding us that for all the gloss, she's a talent to be reckoned with."
+Elisabeth Vincentelli of Entertainment Weekly gave the song a positive review, writing that "One Hearts best qualities are encapsulated on 'Faith,' a Martin track that matches a hooky chorus with pneumatic arrangements that cushion the star without overwhelming her.
+Ultimately, this record is about the singing, not the production or the writing".
+The Barnes & Noble editorial review also praised the track, describing it as "infectious" and noting that it "benefit[s] from Dion's beautifully subtle vocal interpretation".